favonia/cloudflare-ddns/README.markdown

 ### 🔁 Restarting the Container

 If you are using Docker Compose, run `docker-compose up --detach` after changing the settings.

+If you are using Kubernetes, run `kubectl replace -f cloudflare-ddns.yaml` after changing the settings.

 ## 🚵 Migration Guides